 Evangelical Church of the Augsburg Confession in Poland

-The Evangelical (Lutheran) Church of the Augsburg Confession is the largest evangelical Church in Poland.
-It belongs to the family of Lutheran Churches with nearly 80 million members worldwide.
+The Evangelical Church of the Augsburg Confession in Poland (ECACP) belongs to the family of Lutheran churches.

 The Lutheran Church emerged as a result of the Reformation initiated by Martin Luther.
 On October 31, 1517 Luther announced his 95 theses against the abuse of penitential practices in the late Medieval Church.
 The theological outline of the Reformation is expressed by four rules: solus Christus (by Christ alone), sola gratia (by grace alone), sola fide (by faith alone) sola Scriptura (by Scripture alone).
 The solas have been determining the directions of actions and development of the Lutheran Church in Poland and abroad ever since.